Review: Avion Flight Simulator 2015 - absolutely addictive

 In short, Avion Flight Simulator 2015 has most of the fun parts of a serious flight simulator without all the tedious learning curve of complex controls or navigation procedures, or the long flight times between 'real world' airports.
 Here's all take-offs, landings, flying through valleys and over mountains, handling emergencies, and so forth.

-On the negative side, in addition to the aforementioned interstitial ads, along with occasional delays in loading these, the load times for each mission are also long, around fifteen seconds (and this was on a Lumia 950 XL, so a longer wait on less capable hardware).
+On the negative side, in addition to the aforementioned interstitial ads, along with occasional delays in loading these, the load times for each mission are also long, around ten seconds (and this was on a Snapdragon 820-powered Alcatel IDOL 4 Pro, so a longer wait on less capable hardware).
 Still, as a flight sim fan, you're used to being patient, right?
-You're also used to the occasional glitch - flight simulators push computing hardware to the limit (they always have) - and I noticed some graphical oddities when flying some of the smaller 'prop' planes, with the Unity engine struggling to render the spinning propellor and keep everything else perfectly stable.
+Back in 2017, I noticed some graphical oddities when flying some of the smaller 'prop' planes on the Lumia 950 XL, with the Unity engine struggling to render the spinning propellor and keep everything else perfectly stable, but on the Alcatel with its more powerful chipset, everything was 'buttery smooth' (© 361 Podcast).
+But your mileage may vary - I'd imagine the likes of the Lumia 640 struggling a little.

 Reviewed by Steve Litchfield at